jitblu/masterclass/README.md

 # Dart and Flutter Masterclass | Building Full-Stack Enterprise Applications

-This repo contains all the modules, lessons, exercises and solutions from our Masterclass: Building Blockchain Applications in Dart and Flutter course.
+This repo contains all the modules, lessons, exercises and solutions from our Dart and Flutter Masterclass: Building Full-Stack Enterprise Applications Masterclass.
 [Masterclass Course](https://jitblu.com/masterclass).

 ![Course Contents](05.resources/course-contents.png)